 The revenue base is growing but the rate is not sufficient to support improved service delivery.
 The majority of the economic development in Witzenberg occurs in the rural areas where the municipality is not the service provider.
 The Skoonvlei area is being developed as an industrial area with assistance from Rural Development to attract industries to the town areas and to create job opportunities.

 II.
 MAJOR TARIFFS AND CHARGES: ECONOMIC AND TRADING SERVICES

 Witzenberg Municipality strives to keep tariff increases below inflation.
-The threeyear indicative tariffs are determined for major services to illustrate the financial effect of medium-term operational and investment plans.
+The threeyear indicative tariffs are determined for

 III.
 PROPERTY RATES